apache/pekko-http/CONTRIBUTING.md

 [error]    filter with: ProblemFilters.exclude[ReversedMissingMethodProblem]("org.apache.pekko.stream.scaladsl.FlowOps.foldAsync")
 ```

-In such situations it's good to consult with a core team member if the violation can be safely ignored (by adding the above snippet to the project's
+In such situations, it's good to consult with a core team member if the violation can be safely ignored (by adding the above snippet to the project's
 `src/main/mima-filters`), or if it would indeed break binary compatibility.

-Situations when it may be fine to ignore a MiMa issued warning include:
+Situations where it may be fine to ignore a MiMa issued warning include:

 - if it is touching any class marked as `private[pekko]`, `/** INTERNAL API*/` or similar markers
 - if it is concerning internal classes (often recognizable by package names like `dungeon`, `impl`, `internal` etc.)